morteza89/AI-Playground/Ollama-play-ground/ReadMe.md

 ---

-Feel free to use any of the three scripts to chat with your local Ollama model.
-Each approach offers different trade-offs in terms of control, simplicity, and streaming support.
+Feel free to use any of the four scripts to chat with your local Ollama model.
+Each approach offers different trade-offs in terms of control, simplicity, streaming support, and user experience.
+The GUI version provides the most user-friendly experience, while the command-line versions offer more technical control and learning opportunities.